chanzuckerberg/czi-oss-training/03-improving-oss-impact/04-effective-upstream-contributions.md

 ## Collaborate with Downstream Projects 🌿

 Interfacing with downstream projects is an extension of your collaboration strategy.
-Avid and enthusiastic downstream projects are valuable to your community because they make your project better, advocate for your project , and increase your project adoption and impact.
+Enthusiastic downstream projects are valuable to your community because they improve your project, advocate for your project, and increase your project adoption and impact.
 Therefore, it's your responsibility to provide them with the support that you expect from projects that are upstream to you, including:

 - **Answer questions:** Downstream projects are first-line users who will have many good questions and identify several issues in your project.
 You can work with them to build a knowledge base, improve your project documentation, and gather their feedback to enhance the project.
 - **Communicate changes:** Even minor changes have the potential to cause severe challenges downstream, so involve downstream project in development discussions and proactively share your release notes, release candidates, and more.
 They can help you thoroughly test your RCs before wide releases.